College of Letters & Science

 6. Computational (3 cr)

 Complete 3 credits of approved Computational experience.
-These credits can be met by one of the courses taken to meet the Physics or Engineering requirement that are also computational in content.
+These credits can be met by one of the courses taken to meet the Mathematics, Physics, or Engineering requirement that are also computational in content.

 Residence and Quality of Work Requirement

 Earn a 2.000 GPA on 30 credits in Math, Physics, and Engineering required courses in the program.

 Students interested in earning Honors in the Major should consult with the department honors advisor.
 Students should ordinarily declare to the department their intention to graduate with Honors in the Major at the end of their sophomore year or the start of their junior year, and must receive permission from the department honors advisor before being admitted to the department honors track.